silvercrypto888/platinum_ecosystem/airdrop/README.md

 Double check the realized airdrop amounts.
 You can use an explorer such as [Fortiblox](https://explorer.fortiblox.com/) and enter your token's mint address.
 Ensure that it was done correctly.
 If it wasn't done correctly, then consider possible remedies, such as a re-launch with proper notice to your community.
 Alternatively, if only a handful of users had missed their airdrop, you could manually do a second mint / airdrop just to accomodate them.

-Once you have minted and distributed all desired tokens, you can revoke the mint authority by running the command: `spl-token authorize <MINT ADDRESS> mint --disable`, replacing `<MINT ADDRESS>` with your token's actual mint address. _Disclaimer: This will permanently and irreversibly remove your ability to mint new tokens._
+Once you have minted and distributed all desired tokens, you can revoke the mint authority by opening Command Prompt and running this command: `spl-token authorize <MINT ADDRESS> mint --disable`, replacing `<MINT ADDRESS>` with your token's actual mint address. _Disclaimer: This will permanently and irreversibly remove your ability to mint new tokens._

 Revoking mint authority is _extremely_ important for establishing trust with users.
 Mintable tokens are a huge red flag for many potential users.
 The only exception is an extremely compelling reason for allowing mints, such as custom logic for fair permissionless minting.

-The game theory behind this: If an extractor mints a quadrillion tokens and then sells them to the liqudity pool, they can instantly drain it, even if the LP tokens are burned.
-Revoking mint authority is a clear signal that you can no longer do that.
+The game theory behind this: If a token is mintable, then an extractor can mint a quadrillion tokens and then sell them to the liqudity pool and instantly drain it, even if the LP tokens are burned.
+Revoking mint authority is a clear signal that you can no longer do a rug pull like that.